bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 same rules from the previous version.
-We&apos;re setting for the ordered list inside the tabs and again we&apos;re using the ankle bracket because we want to target those elements specifically and we&apos;re setting them to display flex so they go next to each other.
+We&apos;re setting for the ordered list inside the tabs and again we&apos;re using the ankle bracket because we want to target those elements specifically and we&apos;re setting them to display flex so they go next to each other.</p>

-And then down here for the anchor tags were setting to display block height, 30 pixels, line height, 30 pixels which puts the text in the vertical center margin on the right to pixels and setting the background color and all that stuff is exactly the same along with the border radius and all that.
+<p>And then down here for the anchor tags were setting to display block
+height, 30 pixels, line height, 30 pixels which puts the text in the vertical center margin on the right to pixels and setting the background color and all that stuff is exactly the same along with the border radius and all that.
 So that should all work to get our basic tabs to look the way we want them to look on our design.
-And that&apos;s really critical to kind of get started with their.
+And that&apos;s really critical to kind of get started with their.</p>

-The rest of the styling that
+<p>The rest of the styling that
 we need is a little bit different.
 And basically what we&apos;re doing here is I&apos;m making these divs down here.
 They&apos;re going to be set with padding 15 pixels and a background color that&apos;s that lighter gray.
 And